Three words that made my daughter cry…

 As I was busily chopping food and frantically tidying up, my daughter rushed into the kitchen.

-She didn’t ask to help, she just started putting away unused ingredients and was moving food to different sections of the kitchen so I could have enough space to get my work done.
+She didn’t ask to help, she just started putting away unused ingredients and moved food to different sections of the kitchen.

-After having to pull ingredients back out of the fridge and pantry I finally looked at her and said,”You can go upstairs and play.
+After pulling ingredients back out again, I glanced her way and said,”You can go upstairs and play.
 I’ll get the work done.”

 She just replied and said, “I want to help.”

-In frustration I focused on my food prep at hand and just replied,”You’re not helping.”
+In frustration I focused on my food prep and abruptly announced,”You’re not helping.”

 In that moment, it seemed the world became silent.

 In shock at my unrestrained words and thoughts, I looked at her and saw red eyes brimming with tears.